1995parham/no-sanction/README.md

 ## Introduction

 There are many unfair sanctions on our country, here I want to describe the ways in which I can switch services and etc to have nicer experience with whom respects my nationality.
+The rule of thumb here is not to use online services as you can.

 ## Mail
 I have switched to [Tutanota](https://mail.tutanota.com/) instead of gmail. the experience is great and you have buy its subscription with the help of [Iranicard](https://www.iranicard.ir/) without any problem.